kobsio/kobs/CONTRIBUTING.md

 kobs consists of three components:

 - The React UI, which is the frontend component of kobs.
-- The server, which serves the React UI and the gRPC server.
+- The server, which serves the React UI and the API.
-- Envoy for gRPC-Web.
+- The plugins, which contains the frontend and backend code for several functions of kobs.

 #### React UI